DCC-EX/mkdocs-test/docs/products/ex-sensorcam/04-ex-sensor-manual-abridged.md

 For testing purposes you will need a computer with a spare USB port and the Arduino IDE software installed.
 The PROCESSING 4 software is also advisable as it gives a more reliable and convenient image for setup.
 A long powered USB cable (5m?) may be an advantage as the sensorCAM may be some distance from the PC.
 For a final installation the sensorCAM would be connected via a cat5/6 cable carrying power and a differential i2c bus (of up to 30m) to a Command Station or similar.
 Some different practical wiring solutions are explored in Appendix F.

-For a test hookup between a USB powered sensorCAM and a Command Station(mega) with a short existing i2c bus, provided the total length is under say 3 meters, a simple, cheap arrangement could be tried using a PCA9515A as buffer and level shifter if needed.
+For a test hookup between a USB powered sensorCAM and a Command Station(mega) with a short existing i2c bus, provided the total length is under say 3 meters, a simple, cheap arrangement could be tried using a PCA9515A as both buffer and level shifter if needed.
 The CAM on i2c bus is best used theoretically with the USB computer running on battery power alone (unplugged) to absolutely avoid ground loops and associated electrical noise, but will probably function OK anyway.

 ![ESP32 CAM with PCA9515A and LTC4311](/_static/images/ex-sensorcam/esp32-cam-pca9515a-ltc4311.png)